 The Health, Safety & Wellbeing Service provides advice and guidance to managers and staff on all aspects of Health, Safety and Wellbeing.
-In addition to providing advice and support, the Health, Safety & Wellbeing Service also helps to monitor the performance of the organisation through audits and inspections, set targets for continual improvement, provide operational training and awareness for staff and also respond to accidents / incidents in order to ensure they are adequately investigated, and the likelihood of further harm is reduced.
+In addition to providing advice and support, the Health, Safety & Wellbeing Service also helps to monitor the performance of the organisation through audits and inspections, set targets for continual improvement, provide operational training and awareness for staff and also respond to accidents/ incidents in order to ensure they are adequately investigated, and the likelihood of further harm is reduced.
+In addition to this there is an employee counselling service.

 Regular reports are provided to the Departmental Management Teams, the Chief Executive, Chief Officers, and the Council's Employment Committee.
 A separate risk assessment process is in place.